These 4 ‘harmless’ habits are sapping your brain power

-If someone asks you how you spend your time when you’re not at work, do you know where most of your day go?
+If someone asks you how you spend your time when you’re not at work, do you know where most of your day goes?
 It still surprises me that most busy people have their workday mapped out meticulously, yet they don’t realize how their time outside of work slips away.
 Partly, this is a consequence of the increasingly blurred lines that now exist between work and home.
 And partly, it’s a result of the fact that the tasks that take up time in our personal and home lives are difficult to quantify and account for.

 But there is a more insidious reason for the time vortex.
 Many of us unknowingly fall into “harmless” habits that eat into our day.
 You probably don’t even realize that you’re doing them.
 If you are, you’re probably only marginally aware that they are a distracting drain on resources.